On Thinking Well – Part One

 I like this sentence: “…the identification and evaluation of evidence to guide decision making.”
 This is the part of correct thinking that many of us fail to incorporate into our daily lives.
 As this post reveals, I’m guilty of poor thinking myself and am susceptible to falling prey to wrong thinking as well.

-When we deal with PAS, I see children who have been victimized by this pathology fall into the trap of making decisions toward the disfavored parent that is not based on the proper evaluation of evidence.
+When we deal with PAS/PA, I see children—including my own— who have been victimized by this pathology fall into the trap of making decisions toward the disfavored parent (myself in this case) that is not based on the proper evaluation of evidence.
 And we cannot blame them for this because, of course, they are children: they have yet to gain the needed training and life experience required to become “critical thinkers.”

 We have all heard the saying, “There’s two sides to every story.”
 Unfortunately, for children harmed by PAS, this “listening to both sides of the story” does not happen.
-Their feelings toward the disfavored parent are formed, by the most part, by what they are told—brainwashed—by the favored parent.
+Their feelings toward the disfavored parent are formed, by the most part, by what they are told—brainwashed to believe—by the favored parent.

 Are you a child of divorce that, for whatever reason, you have little or no contact with one of your parents?
 Do you find yourself hating or carrying strong feelings of resentment toward the other parent?
 Have you sat down with that disfavored/alienated parent and “heard their side of the story”?